-- hold a four-year bachelor's degree from an independently accredited university recognized by the UAE Ministry of Higher Education and Scientific Research and by AUS (applicants with a bachelor's degree obtained outside the UAE must submit an equivalency of their degree from the UAE Ministry of Higher Education and Scientific Research) - have attained a minimum cumulative grade point average (CGPA) of 3.00 (on a scale of 4.00) or its equivalent, and 3.00 or its equivalent in 300- and 400-level courses in discipline(s) relevant to the graduate program have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS score of 6.5
+- hold a four-year bachelor's degree from an independently accredited university recognized by the UAE Ministry of Education's Higher Education Affairs Division and by AUS (applicants with a bachelor's degree obtained outside the UAE must submit an equivalency of their degree from the UAE Ministry of Education's Higher Education Affairs Division) - have attained a minimum cumulative grade point average (CGPA) of 3.00 (on a scale of 4.00) or its equivalent, and 3.00 or its equivalent in 300- and 400-level courses in discipline(s) relevant to the graduate program - have attained a minimum Internet-Based TOEFL score of 80 or a minimum IELTS score of 6.5 (Academic Version)

-Other graduate programs may require additional specific admissions requirements.
-For details, please refer to the relevant graduate program section of this catalog.
+Some graduate degree programs may require additional specific admissions requirements.
+For details, please refer to the relevant graduate degree program section of this catalog.